funcool/tubax/README.md

 This last point is critical because HTML5 Web Workers don't have access to these APIs so an alternative is necessary.

-*cljs-xl* uses behind the scenes [sax-js](https://github.com/isaacs/sax-js) a very lightweight library for for XML parsing based on SAX (simple api for xml).
+*cljs-xml* uses behind the scenes [sax-js](https://github.com/isaacs/sax-js) a very lightweight library for for XML parsing based on SAX (simple api for xml).

 Over this interface we provide a core/async interface that is used in a similar way to this: